hartwigmedical/actin/algo/README.md

 HAS_HAD_TREATMENT_NAME_X | Prior tumor treatments > name contains X
 HAS_HAD_CATEGORY_X_TREATMENT | Patient has had treatment of category X according to described in 1] below HAS_HAD_CATEGORY_X_TREATMENT_ OF_TYPES_Y | Patient has had treatment of category X according to described in 2] below, and corresponding type like any %Y%
+HAS_HAD_CATEGORY_X_TREATMENT_ OF_TYPES_Y_WITHIN_Z_WEEKS | Patient has had treatment of category X according to described in 2] below, and corresponding type like any %Y%, with startDate within Z weeks | If no startDate configured, or startDate is not conclusive, resolve to `Undetermined`
 HAS_HAD_CATEGORY_X_TREATMENT_ IGNORING_TYPES_Y | Patient has had treatment of category X according to described in 2] below, and corresponding type not like any %Y%
 HAS_HAD_CATEGORY_X_TREATMENT_AND_ AT_LEAST_Y_LINES | Patient has had treatment of category X according to described in 1] below and number of lines => Y
 HAS_HAD_CATEGORY_X_TREATMENT_AND_ AT_MOST_Y_LINES | Patient has had treatment of category X according to described in 1] below and number of lines <= Y